Welcome to Dillon, Colorado!

-Dillon is just off I-70 on the west side of the tunnels.
+Dillon, Colorado is just off I-70 on the west side of the tunnels.
 Its proximity to Keystone, Arapahoe Basin, Breckenridge and Copper Mountain ski areas, makes Dillon an ideal lodging choice for visitors looking to spice up their winter vacations in Colorado’s High Country.
-The fact that you are less than 20 minutes from world-class skiing, and the multitude of options for renting condominiums and hotel rooms, Dillon is an ideal location for exploring all that Summit County has to offer.
+Dillon is 20 minutes from world-class skiing.
+With a multitude of options for rentals, Dillon is an ideal location for exploring all that Summit County has to offer.

-Summertime is also a highly coveted time to be in Dillon as the average summer temperature hovers at a balmy 72 degrees during the day and a brisk 38 degrees during the evening.
-Rent a boat from the world’s highest deep-water marina, take in a meal at the lakeside Tiki Bar, visit the weekly Dillon Farmers Market, go camping along the shores, or take a scenic walk or bike ride along the more than 25 miles of paved recreation path that circles the lake.
+The average summer temperature hovers at a balmy 72 degrees during the day and a brisk 38 degrees during the evening.
+Rent a boat from the world’s highest deep-water marina.
+Take in a meal at the lakeside Tiki Bar.
+Visit the weekly Dillon Farmers Market.
+Go camping along the shores.
+Or take a scenic walk or bike ride along the more than 25 miles of paved recreation path that circles the lake.
 No matter what you choose, be sure to make the most out of Colorado’s infamous sunny “blue-bird” days.

 Dillon is more than just an outdoor recreational paradise.
-The Dillon Town Center is home to many Summit County businesses.
+The Town Center is home to many Summit County businesses.
 Dining and entertainment opportunities, an 18-lane bowling alley, a playground, ball fields and a lakeside park are all within walking distance to Lake Dillon.
-The Dillon Ridge Marketplace, located on Highway 6, offers a little slice of the big city with its modern amenities, including a mix of local and national businesses offering groceries, an eight-screen movie theater, restaurants, a sporting goods store and a bookstore.
+The Dillon Ridge Marketplace offers a little slice of the big city with its modern amenities.
+These include groceries, an eight-screen movie theater, restaurants, a sporting goods store and a bookstore.

-Dillon offers lots of culture too.
-The open-air Lake Dillon Amphitheatre offers free weekly Friday Night Concerts and Saturday night “Sunset at the Summit Concert Series” during the summer months with one of the best views around – the lake in the foreground and the mountain range in the background.
-Other annual events include the Lake Dillon Brew Festival, Dillon Arts Festival, the world’s highest sailing event on one of the most challenging lakes, the Dillon Open Regatta.
+The area offers a lot of culture too.
+The open-air Amphitheatre offers free weekly Concerts with one of the best views around – the lake in the foreground and the mountain range in the background.
+Other annual events include: the Lake Dillon Brew Festival, Dillon Arts Festival, and the world’s highest sailing event, the Dillon Open Regatta.
 Flower-filled patio restaurants let you enjoy the outdoors while taking in the sunshine and views.
 A bowling alley and a couple great brew pubs round out the fun.
 The town of Dillon offers something for the entire family.
 If you’re interested in property in Dillon don’t hesitate to reach out.